kjenney/myresume/docs/experience.md

 # EXPERIENCE

-## Veracode, Burlington — Engineering Manager
+## Veracode, Burlington —

+### Engineering Manager

+SEPTEMBER 2023 - PRESENT

+Managing the Platform Engineering and Release Engineering teams Ensuring that the team meets all goals using Agile processes Coordinating with other managers to ensure that product and engineering priorities are properly aligned
+Coordinating the implementation of cloud-native solutions that increased overall Engineering productivity

+### Principal Software Engineer - Team Lead

-SEPTEMBER 2021 - PRESENT
+SEPTEMBER 2021 - SEPTEMBER 2023

 Supporting the implemntation of cloud-native integrations Supporting the Design and implemention of highly scalabled distributed systems and